Rilmxp/Counter/README.md

     - Github and Briefcase (&lt;a&gt; to Portfolio).

  ## Responsiveness:
-  - Only one breakpoint at 700px.
+  - ### max-height: 450px: set specifically for devices with a very low viewport height so all elements fit comfortably on the page.
+  - min-widht: 700px and min-height: 451px.
 It updates Buttons' layout and their order on the page as well as it upscales elements and font sizes.
-  - Counter has a set width of 1200px so it does not grow indefinitely on large screens.
+  - min-width: 1400px.
+Sets elements to a fixed width so they do not stretch indefinitely.